 Issuer country of domicile is the current country of the issuer's principal executive offices.
-Assets from countries including but not limited to all Developed Markets, Emerging Markets and Frontier Markets are considered eligible for Index Universe.
+Assets from Developed Markets and Non-developed Markets are considered eligible for Index Universe.

 3 Asset Pricing

 A pricing model is required to compute single security analytics (SSAs), such as spread over riskless curve for fixed-rate bonds, option-adjusted spread (OAS) for callable bonds and statistics such as duration and convexity.
 We can separate the pricing components into the price of a non-callable bond and the price of a bond option, where the price of a callable bond is equal to the price of a non-callable bond minus the price of the call option.